D3153/Unix-Final-Project/README.md

 desktop provided with apps.
 The problem is that he cannot find any that is beginner friendly and found the applications overwhelming for new music lovers.
 That why we made this new desktop, for people who are learning/beginners to music prodiction.

+## Customization of desktop
+Cinnamon allows users to customize the icons of each shorcuts by right clicking and selecting properties.
+And clicking on the icon image.
+You can also change the size of your icons by right clicking your desktop and selecting customize.
+Unselecting auto-arrange allows users to freely place their shortcuts.

+## Installation guide for packages (sysadmins)
+• sudo apt-get upgrade, to insure that you have the latest versions of the packages available.

+• https://blends.debian.org/edu/tasks/music, offers users a list of available in Debian 11 on installation.
+It does not require additional download.
+example: sudo apt-get install audacity, will install audacity to your VM.
+All users will have access to those applications without needing to redownload them through their own terminal.

+• To add shorcuts to the desktop, simply search for the application name and right click and select add to desktop.
+• To add shorcuts to the desktop using launchers, right click your desktop.
+Select "Create a new launcher here".
+Enter and name.
+Browse in command, select other location.
+Pick computer.
+Select lib folder.
+For example find the firefox-esr folder and select firefox-esr.
+This should allow you to add a launcher.